 T R A N S F I G U R A T I O N

-In many ways this story is a dose of God’s glory and a hint of the resurrection for Jesus, his disciples, and Mark’s readers before settling in for the long hard trip to Jerusalem.
-For children it is a chance to hear Jesus’ whole story - especially it’s glorious ending - before settling in to hear the frightening parts that are coming.
+* In many ways this story is a shot of God’s glory and a hint of the resurrection for Jesus, his disciples, and Mark’s readers before settling in for the long hard trip to Jerusalem.
+For children it is a chance to hear Jesus’ whole story - especially its glorious ending - before settling in to hear the frightening parts that are coming.
 There are several ways to do this:

 Ø Be honest.
 Tell the children that Jesus’ story is not always happy.
 There are sad and scary times in it.
 During Lent we will be reading and thinking about some of those times.
 Knowing how the story ends helps us get through the sad scary parts.
 Then tell or read a brief summary of the gospel.
 My summary story is

 Jesus taught people how to live good lives

 Jesus told stories that made people think about what is important.